Leah3232/leahsportfolio/README.md

 # leahsportfolio

-This In a Homework Assignment in Advanced CSS.
+This is Homework Assignment002 in Advanced CSS.
 This is the criteria that it had to meet:
 WHEN I load their portfolio
 THEN I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them